bissonex/vs64/README.md

 * Syntax highlighting for ACME assembler files
 * Integration of the ACME assembler
-* Full debugging support for MOS 6502 CPU
+* Full debugging support for MCS6502 CPU

 ## Requirements